renatoaf/amplitude-go/README.md

 The `Event` ([doc](https://pkg.go.dev/github.com/renatoaf/amplitude-go/amplitude/data#Event)) structure is based on API V2 [request properties](https://developers.amplitude.com/docs/http-api-v2#properties-1).

 Events will not be sent synchronously, the client keeps a goroutine responsible for batching and issuing uploads of events.

-The client will upload events:
+This routine will upload events:
   - after the upload interval (every 10ms by default).
   - as soon as we accumulate enough events to batch (256 events by default).
   - when `Flush` is explicitly invoked.
   - during shutdown process.

-`LogEvent` should never block, it will return an error in case the event was not queued (which means the event will be dropped without even being sent).
-This should not happen unless the uploads are not getting through.
+`LogEvent` calls, therefore, should never block.
+It will return an error in case the event was not queued (which means the event will be dropped without even being sent).
+This should not happen unless the uploads are not getting through for some reason (e.g. a misconfiguration).

 Check advanced parameters to learn how to tweak the default behaviour.